Skip to content

 N.H.
 Rev. Stat.
 Ann. §§ 359-C:19 to C:21

-Notification requirements applicable to persons that conduct businesses in the state or that own, license or maintain covered info.
-Some types of businesses may be exempt from some or all of these requirements and non-commercial entities may be subject to different requirements.
+Notification requirements applicable to persons who conduct businesses in the state or who own, license, or maintain covered info.
+Some types of businesses may be exempt from some or all of these requirements, and non-commercial entities may be subject to different requirements.

 Notification not required if entity determines that misuse of the covered info has not occurred and is not reasonably likely to occur.